mattermost/mattermost-plugin-servicenow/docs/developer_docs.md

 - Ability to open search and share record modal through UI or by using a slash command.
 - Add and view comments of a ServiceNow record.
 - Update the state of a ServiceNow record.
-- Ability to open add and view comments/update state modal through buttons present in a post.
+- Ability to open add and view comments/update state modal through buttons present in a notification post or a shared record post.
+- Supported record types for sharing a record or updating a record state - incident, problem, change_request, kb_knowledge, task, change_task, cert_follow_on_task.

 ## Basic Knowledge